top of page

 Photography Exhibition & Workshops

-Led by Slovak portrait photographer Robert Viglasky, the exhibition showcases powerful stories of migration, identity, and resilience through portraits of both public figures and everyday individuals.
-The visual storytelling is enhanced by a hand-painted canvas backdrop from HAPACA Studio, a creative studio founded by a Slovak migrant.
-Workshops in London and Birmingham will explore themes of heritage, arts, science, and business, engaging diverse audiences in discussions about personal and collective histories.
+Captured by renowned Slovak portrait and stills photographer Robert Viglasky, known for his work as a principal photographer on Peaky Blinders, the exhibition presents powerful stories of migration, identity, and resilience through portraits of both public figures and everyday individuals.
+The visual storytelling is further enhanced by a hand-painted canvas backdrop created by HAPACA Studio, founded by a Slovak entrepreneur.
+Workshops in London and Birmingham explore themes of heritage, the arts, and digital tools, engaging diverse audiences in meaningful conversations around personal and collective histories, while also developing practical creative and digital skills.

 Bringing their stories to life